Protein Bagels

 Arman’s recipe tips

 • Get the right consistency.
-If your dough is too dry, add a bit more Greek yogurt to it. if it’s too wet, I find a sprinkling of flour does the trick.
+If your dough is too dry, add a bit more Greek yogurt.
+If it’s too wet, I find a sprinkling of flour does the trick.

 • Always knead the dough.
 While these bagels don’t use yeast, kneading them properly will ensure a smooth exterior and make them easier to form.
 I find 3-4 minutes to be plenty of time.

 • Shape the bagels correctly.
-Stretch the dough once you’ve added a hole to the center, and ensure it is large enough.
-This typically shrinks during the baking process.
+Stretch the dough once you’ve added a hole to the center, and make sure it’s large enough.
+This typically shrinks during baking.

 Serving ideas